Community Post: Help Shape the Future of Our Beaches – We Need Your Input!

 📞 Call us at 902-522-2049 or

-📧 Email This email address is being protected from spambots.
+📧Email This email address is being protected from spambots.
 You need JavaScript enabled to view it. to arrange support or for more information during Business Hours.
 (Monday to Friday 8:30am - 4:00pm)

 This service is for residents of the Municipality of the District of St. Mary’s.
 Your address will be required.
+This service is not available to the customers on the Sherbrooke Water Utility.

 Thank you for your cooperation, and please remember to use water wisely.